Olympus E-M5 II vs Sony A5100

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the E-M5 II followed on from the Olympus E-M5.
+Both the E-M5 II and the A5100 have been discontinued, but can regularly be found used on ebay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.